MAN95-dev/The-Bookshelf/TESTING.md

 - Confirm that the footer stays stuck to the bottom of the screen even when there is not enough content on the page to push it down.

 ### Testing undertaken on tablet and phone devices
-All steps below were repeated to test mobile and tablet specific elements on my Samsung phone and tablet, in both the firefox browser and samsung internet browser.
+All steps below were repeated to test mobile and tablet specific elements on my iPhone and iPad, in both the Safari browser and Google
+Chrome browser.

 Responsive design was also tested in the Chrome Developer Tools device simulators on all options and orientations.

 #### Elements on every page

 1. Navbar
-    - Open the website on mobile, confirm that the navbar is collapsed into a burger icon
+    - Open the website on mobile and tablet, confirm that the navbar is collapsed into a burger icon
     - click the burger icon, confirm that the navbar list appears are expected.
-    - Click the "Shop" dropdown menu, confirm that the shop sections are displayed.
-    - Add something to the cart, confirm that the user shopping cart icon counter appears and displays correctly.

 2. Footer
-    - Scroll to the bottom of the page, confirm that the footer contents is displayed as expected with the bootstrap grid.
+    - Scroll to the bottom of the page, confirm that the footer content is displayed as expected with the bootstrap grid.
     - No content squashed or squeezed or disproportionate in size.
     - Confirm that all links and buttons in footer are easy to click with a finger on the smallest screen sizes.

-3. Shop pages
+3. Club picks and Your picks pages
-    - Confirm that the product list is displayed one on top of each other on mobile, and 3 to a row on tablet.
+    - Confirm that the books ar displayed 2 to a row on mobile, and 3 to a row on tablet.
     - Confirm that all clicks and swipes operate as expected on touch screen.

-4. Checkout pages
-    - Confirm that the order summary is displayed as a closed accordion, and can be opened with a click.
+    - Check that modals are the correct proportions and that all their buttons are easily clickable with a finger.
-    - Check that the display of elements matches the expected layout for mobile and tablet devices.

 5. All pages
     - Navigate to all pages on the site, check that the layout is as expected for the screen size.
-    - Check that all buttons, menus, forms and other elements are the correct proportions and easily clickable with a finger.
+    - Check that all buttons, forms and other elements are the correct proportions and easily clickable with a finger.

-### Bugs discovered:
-#### Solved bugs
+## Solved bugs

 1. **Flash messages not displaying**
    - None of the flash messages were displaying when logging in and out.
    - Flash messages were hidden by the navbar.
    - To fix this I increased the top margin of the flash messages, so that they appeared below the navbar.

-    ```css
-    .alert {
-  padding: 20px;
-  background-color: #f44336;
-  color: white;
-  opacity: 1;
-  transition: 0.6s;
-  margin-top: 90px;
-  width: 30%;
-  text-align: center;
-  left: 35%;
-}
-    ```

 2. **When running the app.py file the js file was displaying a 404 error in the terminal**
    - When running the app.py file I was getting the following message in the terminal `J"GET /%7Burl_for('static',%20filename='js/script.js')%20%7D%7D HTTP/1.1" 404`